IsakLundin/DA3018Project/notebook.md

 ### Answer about the assignment
 - Node degree distribution: This means how many neighbors every node has.
-- Numnber of components: This means how many disconnected graphs there are.
+- Number of components: This means how many disconnected graphs there are.
 - Component size distribution: This means how many of these disconnected graphs has x amount of nodes.